azmelekin/azmelekin.github.io/_posts/2017-10-05-UsingRMarkdown.md

 ```

 Row_bind (append) the two tables, using the dplyr package and call the giant table "EconNewsAll"
-and can have a look at the first few lines of the relevant columns.
+& can have a look at the first few lines of the relevant columns.

 ``` r
 EconNewsAll <- dplyr::bind_rows(EconNews,EconNewsLat)